-We left the smokehouse hyper and reeking like a bonfire.
+We left the smokehouse hyper and reeking of smoke.

-Reunited with the boy, we said goodbye to Lyndsay and Alister and were dragged straight into Bute Pets, where the hairy faced rascal was welcomed with a doggy sausage.
+Reunited with the boy, we said goodbye to Lyndsay and Alister and were promptly dragged into Bute Pets where the hairy faced rascal was welcomed with a sausage.

-Any grudge he may have been harbouring after missing out on the smokehouse tour was forgotten.
-He left Bute Pets with a new toy and a helpful list of dog friendly places to visit on Bute.
+Any grudge he’d been harbouring about missing the smokehouse tour was forgotten.
+He left Bute Pets with a new toy and a handy list of dog friendly places to visit on the island.